-Anne of Ingleside is noticeably more depressing than the rest of the books in the Anne series.
+Anne of Ingleside is noticeably more depressing than the rest of the books in the Anne series — set pre-World War I, but written post-World War I, about children whose lives will be defined (and ended) by the Great War, when the second one was already starting, making it all look especially futile.
 It was also the last book L.M.
-Montgomery wrote before her death, which many believe to have been a suicide.
+Montgomery completed before her death, which many believe to have been a suicide.

 While Bret Easton Ellis has admitted that his works are sourced from this trope by default, he admitted only recently that American Psycho was never written with the "yuppie serial killer on Wall Street" high concept nor was intentional social criticism.
 It was sourced from what he described as "my own isolation and alienation at a point in my life.
 I was living like Patrick Bateman.
 I was slipping into a consumerist kind of void that was supposed to give me confidence and make me feel good about myself but just made me feel worse and worse and worse about myself."